 Those days when you need a little extra oomph:

 Long Beach is home to many new favorites when it come to coffee houses.
 Try Steelhead Coffee in Bixby Knolls, Eco near LBCC, Portfolio or Rose Park Roasters when on 4th, and Recreational Coffee if downtown.
 I’m not a big boba fan (or a little boba fan either, unless you’re talking Boba Fett), but I hear that Hiccups‘s wide selection of tea drinks is quite good.
+And don’t sleep on new local fave Black Ring Coffee, which recently found a home in North Long Beach.

 Great for unloading after work with your colleagues: